 A HEPA Air Filter traps harmful particles like pollen, pet dander, pet hair, mold spores, dust mites & tobacco smoke.
 But it also traps allergens and other solid particles.
 If you suffer from allergies you may well see relief on that front too.

-So check out all the benefits you could see from adding a HEPA Air Filter in your house.
+So check out all the benefits you could see from adding a HEPA Air Filter (click to see my article of top picks) in your house.

 — Middle Class Dad (@middleclassdad1) July 19, 2018

 8. The best foods to improve sleep quality